kylepratuch/Practical-Flexbox/README.md

   gem install Sass
   sass -v
   ```
-At this point, you should setup your desired sass file structure.
+At this point, you should setup your desired Sass file structure.
 Mine is just an example.
 Now, tell Sass to watch an input .scss to compile to an output .css:
 `sass --watch scss/styles.scss:css/styles.css`